-To minimize the risk to an old landslide that is adjacent to the wastewater treatment plant from becoming unstable during grading and excavation activity, the draft final geotechnical investigation of the site by Rogers/Pacific, Inc. recommends that the applicant: (a) use temporary and permanent support of the sides of the planned excavation, (b) stabilize the toe of the adjacent landslide if required using closely spaced below grade drilled piers or soldier beams, (c) dewater the excavation area with shallow trenches or sumps, and (d) design against bouyant forces for the filter building, and if necessary, make the structure water tight.
+To minimize the risk to an old landslide that is adjacent to the wastewater treatment plant from becoming unstable during grading and excavation activity, the draft final geotechnical investigation of the site by Rogers/Pacific,

+Inc. recommends that the applicant: (a) use temporary and permanent support of the sides of the planned excavation, (b) stabilize the toe of the adjacent landslide if required using closely spaced below grade drilled piers or soldier beams, (c) dewater the excavation area with shallow trenches or sumps, and (d) design against bouyant forces for the filter building, and if necessary, make the structure water tight.

-To ensure that these recommendations are carried out, the Commission attaches Special Conditions No. 10 and 5d.
-Special Condition 5d requires in applicable part that the permittee submit final building plans for the review and approval of the Executive Director, prior to issuance of the permit.
-The final building plans for the wastewater treatment plant shall include foundation and retaining wall plans that are consistent with the recommendations of the geotechnical report that was prepared for the project by Rogers/Pacific, Inc.
+Therefore, to find the project consistent with Section 30254, the Commission attaches Special Conditions No. 10 and 5d.
+Special Condition 5d requires in applicable part that the permittee submit a final building plans for the review and approval of the Executive Director, prior to issuance of the permit.
+The final building plans for the wastewater treatment plant shall include foundation and retaining wall plans that are consistent with the recommendations of the final geotechnical report that was prepared for the project by Rogers/Pacific, Inc.